wmo-im/wis2box-training/documentation/docs/en/practical-sessions/configuring-wis2box-datasets.md

 !!! question

-    Try to find the title, description and keywords you provided in the discovery metadata in the WIS2 notification.
+    Try to find the title, description, and keywords you provided in the discovery metadata in the WIS2 notification.
 Can you find them?

 ??? success "Click to reveal answer"

     **The title, description, and keywords you provided in the discovery metadata are not present in the WIS2 notification payload!**

-    Instead, try to look for the canonical link  in the "links"-section in the WIS2 notification:
+    Instead, try to look for the canonical link in the "links" section in the WIS2 notification:

     <img alt="WIS2 notification for metadata, links sections" src="/../assets/img/wis2-notification-metadata-links.png" width="800">

     **The WIS2 notification contains a canonical link to the WCMP2 record that was published.**

-    Copy-paste this canonical link into your browser to access the WCMP2 record, depending on your browser settings, you may be prompted to download the file or it may be displayed directly in your browser.
+    Copy-paste this canonical link into your browser to access the WCMP2 record.
+Depending on your browser settings, you may be prompted to download the file or it may be displayed directly in your browser.

-    You will find the title, description, and keywords your provided inside the WCMP2 record.
+    You will find the title, description, and keywords you provided inside the WCMP2 record.

 wis2box provides only a limited number of predefined templates.
 These templates are designed for common types of datasets, but they may not always match specialized data.
 For all other types of datasets, you can create your dataset by selecting Template=*other*.